 Quality indicators to be measured include the numbers of qualified patients receiving chemotherapy for cancer care, and the percentage who receive more than 80% of the planned therapy.
 Among patients receiving chemotherapy to improve symptoms of cancer, the frequency and reasons for dose reductions will be studied.
 The team will use the electronic lung cancer registry to create a comprehensive synopsis of care that patients can easily access and understand.
 This is expected to result in improved continuity of care with referring physicians and other institutions.

 “A systematic approach to measuring care as it is delivered is a critical first step to understanding how to improve health care quality,” said Dr. Kern.
 “Our project will refine our methods to measure care in an unobtrusive and sustainable manner.”

 In addition to internal collaborations, National Jewish Health has partnered with PeerView Institute for Medical Education (PVI) to develop and disseminate a robust web-based CME activity.
 This will allow those who treat lung cancer across the U.S. to learn about the successful quality and performance transformations within the NJH Lung Cancer Center, as well as access to tools and strategies that proved most useful and effective.

-The program commenced in January of 2014 and will end in June of 2015.
-For more information, please contact Kelli Windlan at X6508.
+The program commenced in January of 2014 and ended in June of 2015.